jhereg00/self-portfolio/data/interactive/a-race-against-time.md

 ---
 title: A Race Against Time
 roles:
-  - web designer
+  - designer
-  - web developer
+  - developer
-  - web animator
+  - animator
 date: 2015-11-06
 sexiness: 5
+masthead: interactive/a-race-against-time.jpg
 siteUrl: http://www.experienceonstar.com/view/a-race-against-time
+excerpt: A tense story that was turned into a suspenseful experience for readers.
 ---

-<p class="lead-in">A tense story was turned into a suspenseful experience for users.</p>
+<p class="lead-in">A tense story that was turned into a suspenseful experience for readers.</p>

 For this OnStar Cover Story, I was fortunate enough to be given near free rein to push the content to the next level.
 After reading the story and looking through the photos available to me, I decided to keep the content front and center.
 Rather than add a ton of interactive toys, it was more effective to use scroll based animations and triggers to emphasize the tension.